ADULT SOCCER LEAGUE RULES

 Feinting to take a free kick is permitted.

-Suppose a player, while correctly taking a free kick, deliberately kicks the ball at an opponent to play the ball again but not carelessly or recklessly or using excessive force.
+While correctly taking a free kick, a player deliberately kicks the ball at an opponent to play the ball again but not carelessly or recklessly or using excessive force.
 In that case, the referee will allow play to continue.

 A penalty kick is awarded if a player commits a direct-free-kick offense inside his/her penalty area.

-- To be taken from the penalty mark or 10 meters from the goal line.
+- It must be taken from the penalty mark or 10 meters from the goal line.

 - The player taking the penalty kick must be identified.